bediger4000/squava/README.md

       -r    Randomize bias scores
       -B    Computer takes first move, opens from a "book"

+The multithreaded version adds:

+  -N int
+        Use this many threads (default 4)

 Alpha-Beta minimax, [algorithm](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning)
 from Wikipedia.
 Since more than one move can result in the maximum numerical score,